kevindoorhomes/doorway/listing-agent/process-guide/listing-live.md

-# Onboarding Your Listing
+# Onboarding A Listing

-Our Transaction Coordinators do most of the MLS input.
-As the Listing Agent, you will need to complete a few tasks before setting the listing to Active.
+Transaction Coordinators do most of the MLS input.
+However, the listing agent will need to complete a few tasks before setting the listing to Active.

 **Write the Property Description: **